KumoCorp/kumomta/docs/userguide/configuration/trafficshaping.md

 provider_max_message_rate = "100/s"
 {% endcall %}

-The match can be one of two possible options:
+The match can be one of these possible options:

-* `{MXSuffix="SUFFIX"}` - matches if ALL of the individual MX hostname suffixes match the specified suffix string.
 * `{DomainSuffix="SUFFIX"}` - matches if the domain name suffix matches the specified suffix string.
+* `{MXSuffix="SUFFIX"}` - matches if one of the MX hostnames matches the specified suffix string. (but see below!)
+* `{HostName="NAME"}` - matches if one of the MX hostnames exactly equals the specified name. (but see below!) {{since('dev', inline=True)}}

+When matching MX hostnames, rather than DomainSuffixes, every hostname from the MX record must match one or more of the `MXSuffix` or `HostName` match rules in order to fully match a destination site against the provider.
+The reason for this is to avoid pathologically weird situations when someone has a vanity domain that blends multiple different providers together.

 !!!note
     The suffix matching is *not* a regex operation, it is purely based on whether the string specified appears at the end of the MX or domain being tested.
 Do not use any wildcard characters.